March 7, 2014

 What's wrong with the GM apple?

-- Consumers don’t want the GM apple.
+- Consumers don’t want to eat the GM apple.
 69% of Canadians don't want the GM apple approved (according to a 2012 survey conducted for the BC Fruit Growers' Association and the Quebec Apple Producers' Association).

 - 69% of Canadians oppose the GM apple!
 See the consumer survey commissioned by the BC Fruit Growers Association and the Quebec Apple Producers Association, July 3, 2012.

 - Press Release, August 14, 2012: GM Apple Jeopardizes Okanagan’s Reputation, say local groups